Manuel-Espana/BasicCalculator/README.md

 # BasicCalculator
-This is a basic calculator made with HTML, CSS and Javascript.
+This is a basic calculator made with HTML, CSS and JavaScript.